top of page

 Finally, adding motion to your storytelling techniques for presentations also reinforces learning, while giving you the ability to pace out when information comes on screen.
 This is one of the best ways to support your voice over with visuals.

 Put simply, visual storytelling (and storytelling for business presentations in general) is about learning to show, not just tell.
-Not only does it help your audience to retain information, but also makes them more engaged with your delivery by letting them discover and infer the most impactful pieces of your message, rather than be a passive audience to a lecture.
+Not only does it help your audience to retain information, but also makes them more engaged with your delivery by letting them discover and infer the most impactful pieces of your message, rather than being a passive audience to a lecture.

 Still not sure how visual storytelling can work for you?
 Browse our blog for more storytelling and presentation design ideas.